-Child and spousal support are based on strict formulas that every family law lawyer has in their computer, and every judge uses.
+Child and spousal support are based on strict formulas that every family law attorney has on their computer, and every judge uses.
 They just punch in the numbers.
 So, agreeing on a child sharing plan that is based on what is best for the kids will really help you avoid drama and suffering.

-The calculators found on the web are usually not current so do not count on these numbers being accurate, but they will give you an idea of how it works.
+The calculators found on the web are usually not current, so don’t count on these numbers being accurate.
+However, they will give you an idea of how it works.
 Child support is too much of a wild card because there are so many variables.
-I cannot give you ranges.
+So, I cannot give you ranges.
 Visiting a certified family law professional who you both trust, together, will save you thousands of dollars and endless fruitless battles.

 Marriages with children are complicated by the fact that it’s not just a couple splitting up.
 Now you are affecting others who are innocent and really don’t deserve to have their family broken up just because you two can’t get along.

 I wish our society would not be so laissez-faire about parents who want a divorce.
 You have no idea how tragic it is!

 You will create a broken family that your kids will have to live with for the rest of their lives.
 Be sure to read my article on The Effects Of Divorce On Children because a divorce, which in nearly every case is a choice, will impact the little innocent people you are obligated to protect.
 Straight up, getting a divorce when you have children is not okay, so read the article!

 The more cooperation, the better off everyone will be.